JunaidParkar/Python-TTS/Readme.md

 # Text to Speech (TTS) Project

-This project leverages Selenium and `webdriver_manager` to utilize Chrome's built-in text-to-speech feature.
+This project leverages `pyttsx3` for microsoft's built-in text-to-speech feature.
 It's designed for simplicity and ease of use, allowing you to configure continuous text-to-speech functionality and optional English translation.

 ## Features